johscheuer/homelab/Kubernetes/Readme.md

 kubectl create -f manifests/
 ```

-Create the services for the Prometheus service monitor of the `kube-controller-manager` and the `kube-sccheduler`:
+Create the services for the Prometheus service monitor of the `kube-controller-manager` and the `kube-scheduler`:

 ```bash
 # TODO we also need to expose the metrics